Knee Revision Replacement Surgery in Fargo, ND

 - Patellar Prosthesis

-Given these multiple pieces, there can be a number problems that arise with one or even all of these prosthetic components used to replace the patient’s knee.
+Given these multiple pieces, there can be a number of problems that arise with one or even all of these prosthetic components used to replace the patient’s knee.
 Some cases can consist of a single component replacement, while others may entail a rebuild of the knee using a bone graft and metal implants.

 Most often, a revision knee replacement will lead to replacing current components with longer, thicker pieces that fit deeper inside the surrounding bone to maintain stability of the joint.